thoughtbot/paperclip/README.md

 Include the gem in your Gemfile:

-    gem "paperclip", "~> 2.4"
+    gem "paperclip", "~> 2.0"

+Or, if you want to get the latest, you can get master from the main paperclip repository:

+    gem "paperclip", :git => "git://github.com/thoughtbot/paperclip.git"

+If you're trying to use features that don't seem to be in the latest released gem, but are mentioned in this README, then you probably need to specify the master branch if you want to use them.
+This README is probably ahead of the latest released version, if you're reading it on GitHub.

-Or, if you don't use Bundler (though you probably should, even in Rails 2), with config.gem
+Anyway, if you don't use Bundler (though you probably should, even in Rails 2), with config.gem

     # In config/environment.rb
     ...